 Please review the information carefully, and feel free to discuss any questions you have with myself, other IO faculty, or the department staff.
-It is also a good idea to review the booklet periodically-at least once a quarter-to remind yourself of any upcoming responsibilities.
-If you would like to set up an individual time to discuss specific questions, you may contact me at (909) 537-5484 or email me at kshultz@csusb.edu.
+It is also a good idea to review the booklet periodically-at least once a semester to remind yourself of any upcoming responsibilities.
+If you would like to set up an individual time to discuss specific questions, you may contact me at Janelle@csusb.edu.
 Again, welcome to our program!